Chicago police superintendent blames gun violence on courts releasing violent offenders

 When a reporter asked what police could do differently to address shooting like these, Chicago Police Superintendent David Brown pointed to the courts at a news conference Monday.

 "Ask the courts: Why are you releasing violent people -- dangerous people that Chicago police officers arrest and charge -- back into these communities to create this environment of lawlessness that we're seeing here?"
-Brown said at a news conference.
+Brown said.

 "What we can do different is challenge the courts to render Chicago safe," Brown said.